OXID-eSales/consistency-check-tool/README.md

 - Customizable directory paths for images.

 ## Compatibility
-This module assumes you have OXID eShop Compilation version 7.3.0 installed.
+This component assumes you have OXID eShop Compilation version 7.3.0 installed.

 ## Installation
 To install this component in your OXID eShop environment, use Composer: